luminus-framework/luminus/resources/md/guestbook.md

 * `Procfile` - used to facilitate Heroku deployments
 * `README.md` - where documentation for the application is conventionally put
 * `project.clj` - used to manage the project configuration and dependencies by Leiningen
+* `profiles.clj` - used for local configuration that should not be checked into the code repository
 * `.gitignore` - a list of assets, such as build generated files, to exclude from Git

 ### The Source Directory